Understanding The Odds: How Do Sports Betting Odds Work

 Minus (-) odds refer to odds on favorites, while plus (+) odds apply to underdogs.
 You win more money compared to your wager when you bet on underdogs (+) than on favorites (-).
 Neither represents more advantageous odds on any given bet as it depends on the efficiency of the odds on that sporting event.
 Still, in terms of the simple return in the case of a win, plus odds are more favorable.

 Odds of +200 mean that you stand to win double what you bet.
-If you bet $100 on a +200 pick, you win $200 and collect $300.
+If you bet $100 on any of our MLB picks at +200, you could win $200 and collect $300.
 Any time you see a plus number, it represents what you will win on a $100 bet on that selection.

 Odds are set by sportsbook operators.
 Opening lines are based on advanced sports analytics in an attempt to be as accurate as possible.
 They are then moved based on breaking news in relation to the sporting event in addition to the betting public and which side money is being placed on.
 Operators attempt to even odds based on bet volume, especially when much of the money bet involves the sharp betting public.